Bhairav001OM/spotify/README.md

 # spotify
-This is a copied spotify website
+This is a copied spotify website.